jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 Many learners could perform better than a single learner as this approach reduces the **variance** of a single estimate and provides more stability.

 Here we focus on the difference between bagging and boosting.
 In short, boosting may reduce bias while increasing variance.
-Bagging may reduce variance but has nothing to do with bias.
-For more information, please check out [What is the difference between Bagging and Boosting?](https://quantdare.com/what-is-the-difference-between-bagging-and-boosting/) by aporras.
+On the other hand, bagging may reduce variance but has nothing to do with bias.
+Please check out [What is the difference between Bagging and Boosting?](https://quantdare.com/what-is-the-difference-between-bagging-and-boosting/) by aporras.

 **bagging**